Deepika2001-p/Genainotes/presentation.md

 ex: Most common mark scored in a class test.

 Variance: Measures how far the scores are spread from the mean.
-ex: ells how much students’ scores vary in the Science test.
+ex: tells how much students’ scores vary in the Science test.

 Standard Deviation →  The square root of variance — shows spread of data in the same unit as original.